Facts on remission /making a payment:

 - All remission cards are audited to confirm eligibility and accounts adjusted accordingly.

 Don't wait, avoid lines and secure your classes by getting your remission and payment in early.
 If you have questions about remission, contact Debbie Beynon at ext.
-6570, or questions about payments, contact Betsy Tierney at ext 7219.
+6570, or questions about payments, contact Student Accounts at ext 5100.

 Please see the Office of General Counsel website for more details.